 When it comes to building an investment portfolio, I don’t feel there’s a clear winner between Simplicity and InvestNow.
 With both services we are able to achieve our objectives of a simple, diversified, low fee portfolio very well.
 I guess this is similar to the “hire a pro vs DIY” debate?

 Simplicity, the “hire a pro” option is more expensive at lower balances, but allows you to achieve a diversified investment portfolio by just putting your money into one fund.
 But a weak point is the high $1,000 minimum investment.
-Overall, they are best if having a hands-off portfolio is important you, or if you have larger balances (of at least $40,000).
+Overall, they are best if having a hands-off portfolio is important you.

 InvestNow, the “DIY” option is cheaper at smaller balances, but requires more work and thought from the investor to figure out what and how much of each fund to invest in.
 InvestNow’s strengths are the low minimum investment of $50, and the flexibility to build a portfolio just how you want.
-They are best if having more control, being able to invest lower amounts, and minimising fees (particularly at lower balances) is important to you.
+They are best if having more control, and being able to invest lower amounts is important to you.

 I personally use InvestNow to build my investment portfolio.
 I don’t have enough money invested for Simplicity to work out cheaper for me, and don’t like Simplicity’s heavy weighting towards NZ and Australia in their funds – I already have enough exposure to these countries through my other investments.
 Using InvestNow means I can build and control my portfolio exactly how I want it 🙂

 Join over 5,300 subscribers for more investing content:

 The content of this article is based on Money King NZ’s opinion and should not be considered financial advice.
 The information should never be used without first assessing your own personal and financial situation, and conducting your own research.
 You may wish to consult with an authorised financial adviser before making any investment decisions.